Western Nevada College

 Prior to July 2007, WNC was known as Western Nevada Community College.
-The name change was approved by the Nevada System of Higher Education Board of Regents in recognition of WNC's ability to grant niche four-year degrees.
-It is accredited by the Northwest Commission on Colleges and Universities.
+The name change was approved by the Nevada System of Higher Education Board of Regents in recognition of WNC's ability to grant four-year degrees in a few subjects, though the school's overall focus is still largely related to two-year associates degrees and short-term certifications.
+WNC is accredited by the Northwest Commission on Colleges and Universities.

+WNC is home to the Jack C. Davis Observatory, with three telescopes, a weather station and other scientific devices.